-- English proficiency with a minimum TOEFL score of 480, or successful completion of the Los Medanos College ESL Program, or successful completion of the Berlitz On Campus Language Institute. - A statement of health, to be verified by the student's physician. - 3) Sufficient funds to cover the payment of tuition, fees, and living expenses.
+- English proficiency with a minimum TOEFL score of 480, or successful completion of the Los Medanos College ESL Program. - 2) A statement of health, to be verified by the student's physician. - 3) Sufficient funds to cover the payment of tuition, fees, and living expenses.